petsy/GoGrinder/README.md

     $ npm test

+## Releasing
+Not yet sure what the prevailing strategies for maintaining versions in Golang are.
+Golang itself has no notation of a package version.
+I guess this has its origins in the Google development model.
+As far as I know everyone in Google is on trunk.
+This approach probably makes a lot of sense within Google - at least I see many of benefits.
+Obviously for the rest of the world there is no way to avoid dealing with the "dependency hell".

+One approach that made a lot of sense to me is http://labix.org/gopkg.in. gopkg helps you to maintain multiple versions in one repository:

+    gopkg.in/user/pkg.v3 → github.com/user/pkg   (branch or tag v3)

 ## Where are we now
 For this kind of application I believe it is essential to have a core of highest quality.
 A smaller code base makes this easier to achieve.
 The Golang concurrency features allow me to keep the code concise and maintainable.
 I ran line-counting which came up with 1100 lines of Go code for the core functionality.
 To me this means two things: